PUC COMPLAINT DATA

 The number of electricity-related complaints filed with Texas regulators increased for the second year in a row and now stands at a new four-year high, according to a long-term analysis of Public Utility Commission data.

 All told, Texans filed 5,508 electricity-related complaints or inquiries with the Texas Public Utility Commission during the 2019 fiscal year.
 That marks a 2.6 percent increase from the 5,371 filed during the previous fiscal year and a 31.9 percent increase from the 4,175 filed in FY 2017.

 This report includes fiscal year data obtained under the Texas Open Records law or extrapolated from publicly available PUC reports and from newspaper accounts.
 Data for 1998, 1999 and 2000 are estimated figures.
 TCAP considers both complaints and inquiries registered with the PUC in order to gauge general consumer sentiment and to maintain a uniform methodology across the study period.

 Customer Complaints Up Again

-According to the new data, Texans during the 2018 fiscal year filed more complaints and inquiries with the PUC than they had during the previous two fiscal years.
-The new data likewise marks an interruption of a generally downward trend in complaint filings with the PUC that began nearly a decade ago.
-Even still, the number of complaints registered with the PUC in FY 2018 remains below the annual average number of complaints filed during the most recent 10-year period and well below the average of complaints filed on an annual basis since Texas implemented retail electric deregulation 17 years ago.
+According to the new data, Texans during the 2019 fiscal year filed more complaints and inquiries with the PUC than they had during each of the previous three fiscal years.
+Even still, the number of complaints registered with the PUC during FY 2019 remains below the annual average of complaints filed during the most recent 10-year period — 7,276 — and well below the average of 9,322 complaints filed on an annual basis since Texas implemented retail electric deregulation 18 years ago.

 For this analysis, TCAP reviewed all electricity-related complaints and electricity service inquiries reported to the PUC for each fiscal year since 1998.
 This analysis does not tabulate complaints filed directly with electric companies.